Cost to Replace Roof Tiles

 - The work involves structural alterations.

-- You plan on replacing or repairing 25% of the roof or more.
+- You plan on replacing or repairing the entire roof.

 - You want to improve your roof's thermal insulation.